sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 1
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : D-BUS Tools and Utilities
+Short desc    : D-BUS Tools and Utilities
 URL          : http://www.freedesktop.org/Software/dbus/
-Лицензия     : (GPLv2+ or AFL) and GPLv2+
+License      : (GPLv2+ or AFL) and GPLv2+
-Описание     : Tools and utilities to interact with a running D-Bus Message Bus, provided by
+Descript     : Tools and utilities to interact with a running D-Bus Message Bus, provided by
              : the reference implementation.
 ```